franciscoengenheiro/concurrent-problem-sets/README.md

 This design has two major drawbacks:
 - it uses a *threads* per connection, requiring two platform threads per connected client.
-- both client threads are blocked when reading a client message from the socket and when reading from the internal message queue, respectively.
+- both client threads are blocked when reading a client message from the socket and when reading from the control message queue, respectively.

+A solution to these drawbacks is presented in this [section](#solution).

 ### Functionality
 Client systems interact with the server system by sending lines of text, which can be **commands** or **messages**.